1.0 Purpose and Scope

 3.8 Work related travel or fieldwork activities

-For all travel, particularly international travel, seek specialised travel health advice and vaccinations and refer to information provided in the UQ Work Off-Campus procedure.
+For all travel, particularly international travel, seek specialised travel health advice and vaccinations and refer to information provided in the UQ Work Off-Campus procedure and guideline.
 Travellers are also responsible for reading the travel advice issued by the Department of Foreign Affairs and Trade - Smart Traveller website and the UQ International SOS portal (search by location list).

 Consider vaccination for Japanese Encephalitis Virus (JEV) for UQ workers or students who are living or working in the outer Torres Strait islands during the wet season.
 Healthcare workers who live or work in rural and remote indigenous communities should also consider additional immunisation including hepatitis A and Influenza.
 Refer to the Australian Immunisation Handbook for guidelines.